MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 - The *encoded* license file (if you're using MDM to distribute the app)
 - Any necessary dependency files

-For more information, see [Download an offline-licensed app](/microsoft-store/distribute-offline-apps#download-an-offline-licensed-app).
+For more information, see [Download an offline-licensed app](/microsoft-store/distribute-offline-apps#download-an-offline-licensed-app).-->

 ### Install offline-licensed apps via provisioning package

-You can manually install the offline-licensed apps that you downloaded from the Store for Business on a few Surface Hubs using provisioning packages.
+You can manually install offline-licensed apps on Surface Hubs using provisioning packages.
 Use Windows Imaging and Configuration Designer (ICD) to create a provisioning package containing the app package and *unencoded* license file that you downloaded from the Store for Business.
 For more information, see [Create provisioning packages for Surface Hub](provisioning-packages-for-certificates-surface-hub.md).

 ### Supported MDM provider